coinable/coinable-docs/docs/developers/checkouts.md

 ## Webhook setup

-Now we need to setup our webhook which is going to listen to events and act accordingly to what it receives, a typical webhook would look like this
+Now we need to setup our webhook which is going to listen to events and act accordingly to what it receives, a typical webhook would look like this.

 ```javascript title="Webhook example"
 const app = require('express')();